vault27/Foundation/ospf.md

 ### DBD - Database Description Packet

-- Summary of what router knows
+- Summary of what router knows - index
-- Sent during adjecency forming
+- Sent during adjacency forming

 ### Link State Request Packet

--
+- After router gets DBD, it requests details based on LS type and Link State ID
+- In reply to this LSR LSUs with LSAs are sent

 ### LSU packet